Azores São Miguel

 We ate dinner at Boca de Cena, and it became our most beloved meal.

-Nicole was feeling peckish and so we left towards the centro of Lagoa in hope of finding food.
+Nicole was feeling peckish and so we left the centro of Lagoa in hope of finding food.
+We heard a voice call us.
 Susan was perched at her second-story balcony leaning with elbows on the pine-colored iron work watching her cat attempt a jump.
 We waved hello — at this point we didn’t know her name of course.
 And she spoke back in English.
 Susan, after all, was from Long Island.
 She retired with her husband here a few years back.
 It was the weekend of Corpus Christi, she said, and people would be handing out bread and wine to passers-by.
 The streets were festooned with garlands, and we were quite ready ourselves to don our hats and knock on some doors for food at that point.

 The cat never attempted the jump.